EPFLiGHT/cumulator/README.rst

 Future updates of the dataset of country consumption can be found on the official page (https://github.com/owid/energy-data?country=).
 It needs to be slightly modified to be used by Cumulator.
 An automatic script to transform the dataset is given in base_repository/country_dataset_helpers.py.
 To update the hardware dataset instead, a script in base_repository/hardware/webscraper.py can be used.

-``self.hardware_load = 250 / 3.6e6`` <- computation costs: power consumption of a typical GPU in Watts converted to kWh/s
+``self.hardware_load = 250 / 3.6e6`` <- computation costs: power consumption of a typical GPU (corresponding to the one of EPFL cluster) in Watts converted to kWh/s

-``self.one_byte_model = 6.894E-8`` <- communication costs: average energy impact of traffic in a typical data centers, kWh/kB
+``self.one_byte_model = 7.20E-8`` <- communication costs: average energy impact of traffic in a typical data centers, kWh/kB

 Cumulator will try to set the carbon intensity value based on the geographical position of the user.
 In case the detection fails the default value will be set.
 It is possible to manually modify the default value.

-``self.carbon_intensity = 447`` <- conversion to carbon footprint: average carbon intensity value in gCO2eq/kWh in the EU in 2014
+``self.carbon_intensity = 334`` <- conversion to carbon footprint: average carbon intensity value in gCO2eq/kWh in the EU in 2019

 ``self.n_gpu = 1`` <- number of GPU used in parallel